 The OHDSI analytic toolset, focussing on the main features of Atlas and how to use these to build your own observational health study.

-During the last session, our experts and the UVAH team interactively built an OHDI adoption roadmap for UVAH.
+During the last session, our experts and the UVAH team interactively built an OHDSI adoption roadmap for UVAH.
 The main question was: What is the next step for UVAH in their OHDSI journey?
-To address this question, The Hyve collected views and opinions of all stakeholders through multiple interactive polls.
-This exercise provided a better understanding of the direction UVAH wanted to go and ultimately pinpointed areas where additional effort was needed first.
-After the workshop, the participants were provided with all the materials mentioned and the session recordings.
+To address this question, The Hyve asked the views and opinions of all stakeholders via multiple interactive polls.
+This provided a better understanding of the direction that the UVAH technical staff wanted to go and ultimately pinpointed areas where additional effort was needed first.
+After the workshop, the participants were equipped with all the materials mentioned as well as the session recordings.

-The workshop enabled UVAH to reach a consensus on a clear and concrete plan to move forward with their OHDSI journey.
+The workshop enabled UVAH to reach a consensus on a clear and concrete plan on how to move forward with their OHDSI journey.

-Starting from a deeper understanding of the steps in the data conversion process aligned with the corresponding components of the OHDSI stack, the team identified and prioritized tasks to be taken up.
-Leading factors for the prioritization were (1) the highest impact on the data quality and (2) an improvement on collaboration processes in the team.
+Having gained a deeper understanding of the steps that need to be taken in the data conversion process to align them with the corresponding components of the OHDSI stack, the team identified and prioritized tasks to be taken up.
+Leading factors for the prioritization were (1) the highest impact on data quality and (2) an improvement on collaboration processes within the team.

-The workshop was received with great enthusiasm and engagement from UVAH technical staff.
-We are excited to see workshop participants turn into regular attendees at OHDSI meetings and actively contribute to the working groups.
+The workshop was received with great enthusiasm and engagement from the UVAH technical staff and we are excited to see that workshop participants have become regular attendees at OHDSI meetings and actively contribute to the working groups.